barbad63/DiamondsList/README.md

 # DiamondsList
-This is UNH BootCamp Project 2
+This is UNH BootCamp Project 2 and we are working hard